 “Vasco discovered that the village of Quarequa was stained by the foulest vice.
 The king’s brother and a number of other courtiers were dressed as women, and according to the accounts of the neighbours shared the same passion.
 Vasco ordered forty of them to be torn to pieces by dogs.”
 (D’Anghera, 1530)

 Unfortunately, almost every culture in the world was absorbed or destroyed by the larger world culture before 1890, so now people have to read books to learn about their ancestors.
-Few books stand out as good sources of information about what life in tribal society was like before assimilation.
-One such book about a Native American is called, “Lame Deer, Seeker of Vision.”
-Notably, Lame Deer’s book contains an insightful comparison of cultures where Lame Deer talks about our Western culture from the point of view of someone who knew the old traditions.
+Few books stand out as good sources of information about what life in a tribal society was like before assimilation.
+One such book about a Native American is called “Lame Deer, Seeker of Vision.”
+Notably, Lame Deer’s book contains an insightful comparison of cultures, where Lame Deer discusses Western culture from the perspective of someone familiar with older traditional ways.
 Lame Deer also gave one of the best explanations for visions in all religious literature.

 Section 5: The Messiah